Order, disorder and phase transitions in quantum many body systems: Overview of the proof

 Moreover, one can check that the diamagnetic contribution to the Kubo conductivity can be rewritten as $\hat K_{ij}(0)/\eta$.
 As a result, the Kubo conductivity is equal to the Euclidean one: $\sigma_{ij}=\bar\sigma_{ij}$, with

 At this point, I am finally in the position of describing the general strategy of the proof of the main theorem:

-\noindent1) We first develop a theory of the Euclidean correlations, including the control of their analyticity properties in $U$ and in $\omega$.
+\noindent1) One first discusses the existence of the thermodynamic and zero temperature limit of the Euclidean correlations, and proves their analyticity in $U$ and in $\omega$ in suitable regions of the complex plane.
 Using the analyticity of the Euclidean correlations in the complex $t$-plane, as well as the existence of the real-time correlations in the $\beta,L\to\infty$ limit (which follows from the Lieb-Robinson bounds \cite{LR}), one proves that the `Wick rotation strategy' sketched above is rigorously justified, thus showing that the Kubo conductivity is equal to its Euclidean counterpart.
-Note that, by the analyticity of the Euclidean correlations, the Euclidean Kubo conductivity is equal to the sum of its Taylor series.

-\noindent2) In light of the previous item, the claim of the main theorem is equivalent to the claim that all the Taylor coefficients of the Euclidean Kubo conductivity beyond the $0$-th order one vanish.
-In order to show this, we combine two classes of remarkable cancellations/identities satisfied by the Euclidean correlation functions, known as Ward Identities (more precisely, the Ward Identities associated with the continuity equation for the current) and Schwinger-Dyson equations. {\it Note}: the idea of using these two classes of identities to prove the vanishing of all the non-trivial Taylor coefficients of the Euclidean conductivity is due to \cite{CH}, whose strategy of proof is adapted here to the case of the Hall conductivity of interacting lattice fermions.
+\noindent2) In order to show that the interacting Euclidean Kubo conductivity equals the non-interacting one, one combines two classes of remarkable cancellations/identities satisfied by the Euclidean correlation functions, known as Ward Identities (more precisely, the Ward Identities associated with the continuity equation for the current) and Schwinger-Dyson equations. {\it Note}: the idea of using these two classes of identities to prove the vanishing of the interaction corrections to the Euclidean conductivity is due to \cite{CH}, whose strategy of proof is adapted here to the case of the Hall conductivity of interacting lattice fermions.

-In the following sections, we discuss these two steps in some detail.
+In the following sections, I discuss these two steps in some detail.